BACK TO INDEX

 This is a short expository article describing how the species-reaction graph (SR graph) can be used to analyze both multistability and monotonicity of biochemical networks.

 3. L. Wang and E.D.
 Sontag.
 On the number of steady states in a multiple futile cycle.
 Journal of Mathematical Biology, 57:29-52, 2008.
-[PDF] Keyword(s): singular perturbations, futile cycles, MAPK cascades, systems biology, biochemical networks, multistability.
+[PDF] Keyword(s): singular perturbations, futile cycles, MAPK cascades, systems biology, reaction networks, multistability.

 Abstract: